Find out what you need to do from starting a case to getting a hearing date in the High Court.

 - Any relief under the Trustee Act, 1893, sections 42 or 44.

-- Sale, delivery of possession by a mortgagor, or redemption; reconveyance, or delivery of possession by a mortgagee.
+- Matters relating to mortgages: sale, delivery of possession by a mortgagor, redemption, reconveyance, or delivery of possession by a mortgagee.

 - Any relief in respect of funds lodged in court pursuant to the Lands Clauses Consolidation Act, 1845, section 69.